 Things You Might Not Have Known about Hulk Hogan’s Rock ‘n’ Wrestling

-Although Hulk Hogan’s Rock ‘n’ Roll Wrestling is a children’s animated show and it can be a tad hard to get through now with adult eyes, there are many interesting stories surrounding the show that can be appreciated by fans of all ages.
+Although Hulk Hogan’s Rock ‘n’ Roll Wrestling is a children’s animated show — and it can be a tad hard to get through now with adult eyes — many interesting stories surround the show that can be appreciated by fans of all ages.

-Roddy Piper’s debut wrestling match was actually in Manitoba, Canada, in a lumber camp “filled with the loneliest, nastiest-looking bunch of lumberjacks” he had ever seen as told in his book In The Pit With Piper by Robert Picarello.
-But the official debut for the first pro match in “a big-time league, the American Wrestling Association” came soon thereafter at the hands of Larry Hennig at the Winnipeg Arena.
-Larry Hennig was, of course, the father of Curt Hennig, known as Mr. Perfect later in the WWF.
+Roddy Piper’s debut wrestling match was actually in Manitoba, Canada, in a lumber camp "filled with the loneliest, nastiest-looking bunch of lumberjacks" he had ever seen as told in his book In The Pit With Piper by Robert Picarello.
+But the official debut for the first pro match in "a big-time league, the American Wrestling Association" came soon thereafter at the hands of Larry Hennig at the Winnipeg Arena.
+Of course, Larry Hennig was the father of Curt Hennig, known as Mr. Perfect later in the WWF.

 There is a nod to his AWA debut in episode 13 called Rowdy Roddy Reforms from season 2, where on the episode’s title card, he is shown tossing daisies out of a basket.
 This mirrors what he did in his real debut.
 "My entrance alone that night got me noticed.
 I came into the arena led by a full wailing pipe band- four pipers, two snares, and a bass drummer wearing a big, fuzzy hat with a pint of scotch in the hole of it, as tradition dictated.
 Me, I was 167 pounds soaking wet, in the middle of these guys, with my basket of dandelions, which I was sharing with the crowd to their complete disbelief."

-In the show, Roddy Piper hates Rock and Roll music, which echoes the sentiment of his heel character and thus making him a natural villain inflaming the Rock and Roll Connection.
+In the show, Roddy Piper hates Rock and Roll music, which echoes his heel character’s sentiment and makes him a natural villain inflaming the Rock and Roll Connection.

-The Hulk Hogan Theme was written and produced by Jim Steinman, but performed by a WWF “house band” called The World Wrestling Federation All-Stars and can be heard at the beginning and end of each episode.
+The Hulk Hogan Theme was written and produced by Jim Steinman but performed by a WWF "house band" called The World Wrestling Federation All-Stars and can be heard at the beginning and end of each episode.
 This instrumental version was later reworked into the song Ravishing by Bonnie Tyler in her Secret Dreams and Forbidden Fire album.
-Hogan’s entrance music was later changed to Real American by Jim Derringer which was originally going to be used by the team of Mike Rotunda and Barry Windham calling themselves the U.S. Express, but with the departure of Windham and Dan Spivey substituting him, the song was passed along instead to Hulk Hogan.
+Hogan’s entrance music was later changed to Real American by Jim Derringer, which was originally going to be used by the team of Mike Rotunda and Barry Windham, calling themselves the U.S. Express.
+However, with the departure of Windham and Dan Spivey substituting him, the song was passed along instead to Hulk Hogan.

-Curiously, both “Superfly” Jimmy Snuka and Wendy Richter’s likenesses are used throughout the entire two seasons, even though both had left the WWF by the mid-’80s.
+Curiously, both "Superfly" Jimmy Snuka and Wendy Richter’s likenesses are used throughout the two seasons, even though both had left the WWF by the mid-’80s.
 Mad Maxine had a short-lived stint in the WWF and looked like a cross between someone in a Mad Max movie and Storm from the X-Men.
 She can be seen in early promotional posters for the animated series, but she is nowhere to be found in the show once it aired.
-She claims that the WWF had concept sketches of her character, but she was never told by Moolah, who wound up getting the role for the show.
-Proof has surfaced that Maxine was going to be called “Mad” Maxine Ryder, who rode around in a vehicle called a “Punk Cycle.”
+She claims that the WWF had concept sketches of her character, but she was never told by Moolah, who wound up getting the show’s role.
+Proof has surfaced that Maxine would be called "Mad" Maxine Ryder, who rode around in a vehicle called a "Punk Cycle."
 At the time, she was Moolah’s student and prodigy.
 Maxine left wrestling altogether shortly thereafter.

-The character of Bobby “The Brain” Heenan, who only appears in two episodes: Drive Me Crazy and Rock’ n’ Zombies, is actually an underhanded cheapskate that even the heels find disagreeable.
-In the few live-action sequences he does appear, he is sometimes heard whistling “Pop Goes the Weasel.”
+The character of Bobby "The Brain" Heenan, who only appears in the episodes Drive Me Crazy and Rock’ n’ Zombies, is actually an underhanded cheapskate that even the heels find disagreeable.
+In the few live-action sequences he does appear, he is sometimes heard whistling "Pop Goes the Weasel."

 Despite the cartoon being filled with wrestlers, no wrestling in the ring is ever seen.
 Sure, we may see them toss each other or other people around, but none of it is done in a wrestling setting inside of a ring.
 We only get to see what happens before and after the events.
-There are six episodes that only focus on the heels, and for some odd reason, we sometimes see all the good guys living together in Hogan’s apartment, including Wendi Richter.
-This is a bit reminiscent of the Three Stooges that lived together and oft times slept in the same bed.
+Six episodes only focus on the heels, and for some odd reason, we sometimes see all the good guys living together in Hogan’s apartment, including Wendi Richter.
+This is a bit reminiscent of the Three Stooges that lived together and often slept in the same bed.